 A Note on Michelin Recognition

-It is important to understand that no consultant, chef, or restaurant professional can promise or guarantee Michelin recognition.
-Michelin stars are awarded independently by inspectors, and the process remains confidential and outside the control of restaurants themselves.
+No consultant, chef, or restaurant professional can promise Michelin recognition.
+Michelin stars are awarded independently by inspectors, and the evaluation process remains confidential and outside the control of restaurants themselves.

-What consulting can do, however, is help restaurants strengthen the elements that Michelin inspectors consistently evaluate: ingredient quality, technical execution, culinary identity, consistency, and the overall coherence of the dining experience.
+What consulting can do, however, is help restaurants strengthen the operational and culinary elements Michelin inspectors consistently evaluate: ingredient quality, technical execution, culinary identity, leadership discipline, consistency, and overall guest experience coherence.